-Career Expo business presentation empowers former offender to succeed
+Career Expo business presentation empowers former resident to succeed

 Thanks!
 Former Windham student Peter Delfs thanks Career Expo speaker Robyn Cartmill for sharing her story of overcoming obstacles after release.
 Only a few months earlier, Delfs was in the audience, inspired by Cartmill's presentation.

 "I just can't believe that I was here eight months ago," Delfs said.
-"Now I am here giving my own career presentation to offenders.
+"Now I am here giving my own career presentation to residents.
 It's pretty awesome!"

 Delfs was still a student in a Windham School District (WSD) computer maintenance class in 2014 when he discovered the Career Expo was coming to Dominguez State Jail.